gapopei/simple-react-image-viewer/README.md

 It is using yarn.

-run `yarn` to install all dependencies and `yarn start` to get a start the environment.
+run `yarn` to install all dependencies and `yarn start` start the environment.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).